lwoluke/React-RealEstate-Pt1/README.md

 # Real Estate Website Part 1
-Using ReactJS and styled components
+Using ReactJS with styled components and HTML.
 ## Setup
 To setup your computer, follow these steps: